MIDWEST BASEBALL STADIUMS

 BUSCH STADIUM - ST. LOUIS CARDINALS

 St. Louis is a great atmosphere for all ages.
 The Cardinals became the first team in nearly 100 years to win the World Series in their stadium’s inaugural season in 2006.
 The Ballpark Village outside the stadium has become one of its greatest attractions with activities for fans of all ages.

-GUARANTEED RATE FIELD - CHICAGO WHITE SOX
+US CELLULAR FIELD - CHICAGO WHITE SOX

 Comiskey Park had been home to the White Sox since 1910 until the new Comiskey Park was built and opened in 1991 and renamed US Cellular Field in January 2003.
 Experience the unique tastes of elotés or corn off the cob as well as tater tot nachos and a bacon cheddar pretzel dog.

 Miller Park features North America's only fan-shaped convertible roof with large panes of glass allow natural grass to grow, giving the park an intimate, outdoor feel.
 The Brewers are also known for their many food and drink options ranging from a baked potato bar and cinnamon roasted peanuts to a variety of craft beers.
 Bernie’s slide in left-center field is this park’s most unique attraction.
 And don't miss the running of the sausages in the 6th inning!

 Kauffman Stadium is part of the Truman Sports Complex which holds Arrowhead Stadium, home of the NFL’s Kansas City Chiefs.
 In 2009, the Royals reduced the seating capacity of the park to around 38,000 to widen the concourses as well as adding fountain view terraces in the outfield.